Who, What, and How We Represent Matters.

 Some mechanical failures are completely unavoidable and unexpected.
 But both truck drivers and their employers are responsible for inspecting and maintaining their vehicles in order to avoid foreseeable problems.
 If it can be proven that either or both parties neglected these duties and an accident occurred as a result, you may have grounds for compensation through a truck accident claim.

-If you were hurt in an accident with a truck, it’s always worth investigating the circumstances that led to the crash.
+If you were hurt in an accident with a truck, it’s always worth hiring an Austin truck accident attorney to investigate the circumstances that led to the crash.
 Here’s what to know about truck maintenance and how you can tell if a lack of repairs or upkeep caused your accident.

 What Are Some Common Commercial Truck Maintenance Issues?